Louis Comfort Tiffany: Arthur J. Nash

-Arthur J. Nash had been manager of a major glassworks in Stourbridge, Worcestershire, England.
+Arthur J. Nash had been manager of a major glassworks in Stourbridge, England.
 Tiffany persuaded Nash to join him in founding and heading a new firm, first called the Stourbridge Glass Company, and later in 1902 became known as the Tiffany Glass & Decorating Company in Corona, Queens.
 Arthur J. Nash became Tiffany's partner, as Nash applied the favrile the glass technique learned from his hometown of Stourbridge, England to the glassworks produced by Tiffany.
 Thereafter, its name evolved from being called the Stourbridge Glass Company in 1893 (in deference to the technique learned from Nash's hometown), to the Tiffany Glass Furnaces, and finally to the Tiffany Studios.
 "Nash hired many more skilled English artisans.
 Tiffany's vision, Nash's management, and Charles Lewis Tiffany's financing resulted in a thriving operation.
 Stourbridge Glass Company was absorbed by Tiffany into the Tiffany Furnaces in 1902.

 "In 1920, Tiffany's glass production was reorganized under Nash's son, A. Douglas Nash, as part of Louis C. Tiffany Furnaces, Inc.; and, as in the case of the metal shop under Arthur Nash's other son, Leslie Nash, the production turned to more commercial table and other wares."
 In 1922, Leslie Nash, a creative artist and designer in his own right, had a major influence on Tiffany's production.
 "In 1922, in the waning period of Tiffany Furnaces, Tiffany and Leslie Nash—inspired by motifs from King Tutankhamen's recently discovered tomb—designed an elaborate special order," for the wife of Chicago millionaire Cyrus McCormick.
 Tiffany sold his interests to the Nashes in 1928.
 Arthur Nash retired after 1918, and "with him retired the secrets of making the finest and most technically complicated types of Tiffany glass, which remain to this day one of the crowning achievements of the decorative arts in America."